RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 Histogram support
 If activated a histogram is created upon upload of an image.
 The settings are fully configurable.
-All histograms are stored in a directory call "histograms" and have a filename
+All histograms are stored in the directory the actual photos reside in and have a filename
-	hist_<coppermine_id><original filename>.jpg
+	hist_{coppermine_id}{original filename}.jpg
-If you want to generate histograms for all the images inside your database, i provided a function in the plugin manager page.
-However please note, that since Timeouts of your webserver may occur, this function is not very reliable!
+If you want to generate histograms for all the images inside your database, I provided a function in the plugin manager page.
+However please note, that since timeouts of your webserver may occur, this function is not very reliable!
 I'll have to think of something better in the future.
 I don't recommend using this feature.
 You should consider using the "on-the-fly"-generation.
 You can activate it from the plugin's config screen.